boborbt/T-Budget/README.md

 You can also import and export your data effortlessly using the built-in Shortcuts actions, making it simple to stay on top of your budget.

 The app is open source, and I welcome contributions!
 Feel free to open issues asking for new features and or reporting problems.
-Even better, improve the app yourself and ask for a pull request!
+Even better, improve the app yourself and make for a pull request!

 ## Privacy
 T-Budget only store data locally to your device.